-- Warranties for new or certified pre-owned (CPO) vehicles cover repairs and defects and are valid up to a certain mileage or time.
-For instance, three years or 30,000 miles.
+- Warranties for new or certified pre-owned (CPO) vehicles cover repairs and defects from the manufacturing process.
+They are valid for a set number of miles or years — for instance, three years or 30,000 miles.
 Third-party warranties don’t extend the exact coverage and terms in the original manufacturer’s warranty.

 - Auto service contracts usually kick in when the manufacturer’s warranty expires.
-These always cost extra and can be purchased at a later date while warranties are baked into the car’s purchase price.
+These always cost extra and can be purchased later, while warranties are baked into the car’s purchase price.

 How to get the most out of your service contract